Xkyliver/Watcher-Helium-Auto-Updater/README.md

 3. **Execution:** Run the executable.
 An icon will appear in your System Tray(same icon as helium).
     * You scanned the .exe file with Virustotal and a few vendors said its mailicous?
 It is not. when a new version is downloaded, watcher asks to kill chrome.exe(helium is chrome.exe) and run the latest installer and that triggers these false positiives

-## Rate Limit Management (Required if you don't want to run into issues)
+## Rate Limit Management (Required if you don't want to run into issues after a few hours)

 To bypass standard GitHub API rate limits:
 1. Create a file named token.txt in the same directory as the executable.